Greeshmanth1/ZenSpace/README.md

 Database design is shown in this [ER Diagram](https://github.com/Greeshmanth1/yoga-flexmoney/blob/main/er%20diagram.png).

 <br>
+These are some improvements can be made to solution if time permits
 1. Admin Signup is need to be done.<br>
 2. Automatic Deletion of user who completed 30 days of his subscription is pending.<br>
 3. Alternative method for session variable is to be done ( usage of session variables may block the login page).<br>